owowed/oxi/README.md

 // ==/UserScript==
 ```

+## Usage

-All methods are contained within `oxi` namespace, you should be able to use one of `oxi`'s method like this:
+All methods are organized within `oxi` namespace.
+Here is an example on how to use one of the `oxi` methods:

 ```javascript
 const element = await oxi.waitForElement("div.hello-world");